abiezersifontes/tiny_url/README.md

 The service has cron to delete the date expired urls, and reset the counter.
 Regarding the Cache every url is caches for 1 hour.

+the next is a quick diagram of the service https://sketchboard.me/xDKbxDlfzIy#/ is importante to say that every one of the services could be scaled in order to get more performance

 # Install

 As the service is dockerized you only need to have docker and docker-compose installed as a prerequisite